dcrovo/CppND-Capstone-Face-Detector/README.md

 This project is an implemetation of a application for recognizing faces and drawing rectangles around them in real time with the image of a webcam:

-It consist of 2 clases and main:
+It consist of 2 clases and the main function:
-VideoProcessing which is doing the capturing of the video and drawing FaceDetector which uses a ResNet-10 neurarl network pre trained model form Caffe
+VideoProcessing which is doing the capturing of the video and drawing FaceDetector which uses a ResNet-10 neurarl network pre trained model from Caffe

 ## Dependencies for Running Locally
 * cmake >= 3.7